 Despite what we have said, there is no right or wrong to which clarity you should be using for your documents.
 At the end of the day, if comes down to personal preferences.
 Some customers may prefer the non-glare material because they think the 'dusty/murky' texture reflects less light and will be easier for the eyes to read.
-On the other hand, some customers may not like it because it's not clear and will think it's not 'crisp' enough for the document it's holder, therefore they will prefer the glass clear material.
+On the other hand, some customers may not like it because it's not clear and will think it's not 'crisp' enough for the document it's hold, therefore they will prefer the glass clear material.

-Archival SafetyThe use of sheet protectors is not just about organizing, but should also be about archival safety and how the material of the sheet protectors will protect your documents.
+Archival SafetyThe use of sheet protectors with binders is not just about organizing, but should also be about archival safety and how the material of the sheet protectors will protect your documents.
 All Keepfiling sheet protectors are made with polypropylene which is one of the materials considered to be archival safe.
 Other materials that are archival safe are polyester and polyethylene.
 Among the three archival safe materials, polypropylene (or PP) is considered to the be the most economical and safest material.
 It offers decent quality sheet protectors at a very reasonable price whereas polyethylene (or PE) is the cheapest material but offers poor durability and the quality is not that great, while polyester (or Mylar) offers great quality but is very expensive to produce.